-Welcome to 2019 – I certainly hope you and your families had a safe and merry Christmas and a happy New Year.
+Welcome to the new year – I certainly hope you and your families had a safe and merry Christmas and a happy New Year.

 I would like to start the year by sharing with you a touching story I received from a gentleman called Les who was diagnosed with Alzheimer’s disease last year.

 Like so many before him, Les tells me he was initially in denial about his Alzheimer’s diagnosis, but as time went on, things began to get serious.

 “I was in a state of denial and certainly wasn’t about to accept the opinion of these specialists,” said Les.

 “But I began to have serious problems with keeping scores at two of my favourite pastimes – bowls and golf.